 He first came to Manitoba in 1871 as a member of a government party surveying the route of the Canadian Pacific Railway.
 He was later a partner in the lumber business of W. J. Macaulay and Company.
 He was the first Registrar of the University of Manitoba, a founder of the Manitoba Historical Society, an early alderman on the Winnipeg City Council, and an officer in the North West Mounted Police.
-He designed the Broadway Bridge, the first bridge over the Red River which opened in 1882.
+He designed the Broadway Bridge, which opened in 1882.

 He died at Calgary, North West Territories [now Alberta] on 24 November 1894.
 He is commemorated by Jarvis Street in Winnipeg.
 A collection of his journals are held by the Archives of Manitoba (MG6 A2).

 “The death of Major Jarvis,” Manitoba Free Press, 27 November 1894, page 4.

 “Notice to creditors,” Manitoba Free Press, 3 January 1896, page 5.